 During the fiscal year, the School received working capital monies from Charter School Capital through a receivables purchase agreement.
-As the School receives monthly State funding, these advances are repaid, however, the School may elect to receive additional advances from Charter School Capital by entering into new agreements.
+As the School receives monthly State funding, these advances are repaid, however, the School may elect to receive additional advances from Charter School Capital by entering into additional agreements.
+For more information on advances payable, see Note 6 of the Basic Financial Statements.